mooneymi/large_scale_data/BMI535_Week_1.1.2_Unix_Basics.md

 You will first need to connect through `acc.ohsu.edu`

 ```
-ssh laderast@acc.ohsu.edu
+ssh <username>@acc.ohsu.edu
 ```

-Once you're in there:
+Once you're connected there:

 ```
-ssh state
+ssh state.ohsu.edu
 ```

 ## `pwd` - where am I?

 When you sign into your account, you'll be in your *home directory* - this is a directory that houses your files

-What is the absolute path to here?
+What is the absolute path to your home directory?
 You can use `pwd` to find it.

 ```
 pwd